Normal-Euler excess for disjoint nonorientable surfaces in a closed $4$-manifold: Introduction

 A classical theorem of Massey \cite{Massey}, completing Whitney's conjecture by an application of the Atiyah--Singer index theorem, states that if \(F\subset S^4\) is a connected smoothly embedded nonorientable surface of nonorientable genus \(g\), and if \(e(F)\) denotes the twisted normal Euler number of \(F\), then

-This inequality is sharp: for $g=1$, equality is realized by the Veronese surface, and in fact Massey proved more generally that for each nonorientable genus $g$, every value $e(F)\in \{-2g,-2g+4,\ldots, 2g\}$ occurs for some smooth embedding $F\subset S^4$.
+This inequality is sharp: for \(g=1\), equality is realized by the Veronese surface, and in fact Massey proved more generally that for each nonorientable genus \(g\), every value

+occurs for some smooth embedding \(F\subset S^4\).
 It is natural to ask what survives when the ambient manifold is an arbitrary closed oriented topological \(4\)-manifold and the surface is locally flat topologically embedded.

 For a fixed closed oriented topological \(4\)-manifold \(M\), however, one should not expect a verbatim analogue of the \(S^4\) bound for an individual surface.
 The purpose of this paper is to show that a strong substitute does hold for disjoint families.
 If